Immigration Healthcare Surcharge

-If you are applying for immigration permission (visa) for more than six months you must pay an additional fee to entitle you to free health care under the National Health Service.
-You will need to pay £776 for each year of leave you apply for and and extra £338 for any period less then 6 months.
+If you are applying for immigration permission (visa) for more than six months you must pay an additional fee to entitle you to access healthcare through the National Health Service; Immigration Health Surcharge (IHS).
+You will need to pay £776 for each year of leave you apply for and an extra £338 for any period less than 6 months.
 Any dependants applying with you will need to pay the same amount.

 The calculation for IHS is based on the length of the visa you will be granted and not just the length of your course or the additional period you might be adding on to an existing visa.